HuXiaoling/Regre4Regis/README.md

 # Regression for registration

-## Stage 1: regress the coordinates (and their uncertainty/distributions)
+## Stage 1: Regress the coordinates (and their uncertainty/distributions)

 ### Option 1: Pre-training without uncertainty branch